MarsUniversity/ece387-robotics/website/block_2_kinematics/homework/hw4.md

 			return eqns
 	```
 1. Using the previous function, determine the equation for the robot arm with the following
-   DH parameters. *Hint:* your answer should be ....
+   DH parameters.
+Make sure you simplify your answer symbolically. *Hint:* your answer should be ....

    | i |$\theta_i$|$\alpha_i$| $d_i$ | $a_i$ |
    |---|----------|----------|-------|-------|